samuelroland/dme/docs/paradigm-analysis-report.typ

 === Why we don't need a garbage collector nor manual memory management ?

-Compilator first define the owner of each variable.
+Compiler first define the owner of each variable.
 That way, the owner will be able to drop the variable when it reached the end of its lifetime, essentially freeing the memory allocated to for the variable.
 The owner can change via `move` but at the end we will only have one.

-Behind the scene, when we allocate memory on the heap, the compilator will also determine when this memory will freed, adding in the source code the drop instruction when the associated pointer lifetime ends.
-While it is not directly visible, displaying the code generated by the compilator allow us to see hidden instructions.
+Behind the scene, when we allocate memory on the heap, the compiler will also determine when this memory will freed, adding in the source code the drop instruction when the associated pointer lifetime ends.
+While it is not directly visible, displaying the code generated by the compiler allow us to see hidden instructions.

-This piece of code just stores the value `2` on the heap (Box is essentially a forced dynamic allocation), and then move the ownership of this pointer to another variable `_a`, making usage of `m` afterwards unauthorized.
+This piece of code just stores the value `2` on the heap (the smart pointer `Box` is essentially a forced dynamic allocation), and then move the ownership of this pointer to another variable `_a`, making usage of `m` afterwards unauthorized.
 ```rust
 fn main() {
     let m = Box::new(2);